shortcakesweets/necro-wordle/README.md

   Do not see the priority table, since you type monster names as your answer (From version 3 or later)!

- Not seeded, thus you can un-spoiler tag when you upload your answers
+ ~~Not seeded, thus you can un-spoiler tag when you upload your answers~~

+  Now this is seeded!
+You can play the Daily Necro-wordle!

 ## How to play